 The cough might also be accompanied by chest tightness or even chest pain that can persist for five to six weeks.
 Wheezing happens when your breaths cause a whistling or rattling sound due to blockage in your airways.
 It’s also common in people with asthma.
 But keep in mind that chest pain that persists for more than two months might indicate something serious like pneumonia or heart problems.
 So pay attention to the duration of your symptoms.

 Since most cases of bronchitis are caused by viral infections, this condition can’t be treated with antibiotics.
 Even if your doctor suspects you have bacterial bronchitis, you might need to wait until the infection clears from your system on its own without special treatment.
 Many cases of bronchitis usually clear up on their own within a few weeks.

 However, your healthcare provider can prescribe certain things to manage bronchitis symptoms and make you more comfortable while your body fights the infection.
 For example, treatment for headaches might include over-the-counter meds, like aspirin, NSAIDs, or acetaminophen.

 When it comes to your cough, it’s essential to avoid lung irritants as much as possible.
-Many people often turn to cough suppressants to sleep better at night but that’s a bad idea since cough is the way your body uses to get rid of the infection.
+Many people often turn to cough suppressants to sleep better at night, but that’s a bad idea since coughing is the way your body uses to get rid of the infection.
 You can try a humidifier to loosen up your mucus and make it easier for you to get rid of.

 If you have an underlying chronic disease, for instance, asthma, a specialist might also prescribe an inhaler or other bronchodilator medications to lower the inflammation in your airways and make it easier for you to breathe.